totakke/homebrew-openni/README.md

-# openni-formula
+# homebrew-openni

-openni-formula is a project for installing [OpenNI](http://openni.org/), NITE, and Sensor module with [Homebrew](http://mxcl.github.com/homebrew/).
+homebrew-openni is a project for installing [OpenNI](http://openni.org/), NITE, and Sensor module with [Homebrew](http://mxcl.github.com/homebrew/).

 You can install these packages in Homebrew installing directory (default: /usr/local) by simple commands.
 Uninstalling is also easy.